 Gel cassettes are shipped in boxes in the following configurations.
-Ensure boxes are in the upright position and confirm that the following contents are present:
+Ensure boxes are in the upright position and confirm that following contents are present.
+DNA size markers and loading solution should be stored at 4°C. (Storage of electrophoresis buffer at 4°C is optional.)
+The cassettes should be stored at room temperature: